 More than 1 million people in the United States are now living with HIV infection, and nearly 500,000 are living with AIDS.
 Women account for about 1 out of 4 people infected with HIV in this country.
 Each year, about 50,000 people become newly infected with HIV in the United States.

 Worldwide, about 35 million people are living with HIV/AIDS.
 More than half of these people live in sub-Saharan Africa.
 About half are women.

 HIV can spread from one person to another when blood or certain body fluids (semen, vaginal secretions, or breast milk) from an infected person get into an uninfected person.
 Routes of spread include:

 - Unprotected vaginal, anal, or oral sex with an infected person

-- Needles or drug equipment shared with injection drug users who have HIV
+- Sharing needles or drug equipment with injection drug users who have HIV

 - Prenatal (before birth) and perinatal (during and right after birth) exposure of infants whose mothers are infected with HIV

 - Transfusion of blood products containing the virus